SmilerSun/SchematicCollector/README.md

 https://github.com/SmilerSun/SchematicCollector

-This Repository has MIXTECH, LOGIC, SERPULO, DRILLS, TURRETS...
+This Repository has MIXTECH, LOGIC, SERPULO, UNIT PRODUCTION, DRILLS, TURRETS...

 But not that much, I'll probably add more if I found some useful stuff in other repository, discord, servers, and reddit.